 Viewing & mapping keyboard shortcuts in Aseprite

-Artists using more than one software package, e.g. Adobe Photoshop, can become heavily dependant on each software package’s shortcut keys.
-It can be quite frustrating to have to use different shortcut keys to do similar tasks in another package.
 With Aseprite, custom keyboard shortcuts can be viewed and/or altered using the Keyboard Shortcuts section.
 This section is situated under the Edit menu under Keyboard shortcuts… It can also be accessed by pressing the Crtl + Alt + Shift + K keys on the keyboard.

-The Keyboard Shortcuts section shows the keyboard shortcuts (Key) that are assigned to its corresponding Action.
+The Keyboard Shortcuts section shows the keyboard shortcuts (Key) that are assigned to their corresponding Action.
 The keyboard shortcuts are grouped by Menus, Commands, Tools, Action Modifiers and Mouse Wheel.
 The keyboard shortcut for a specific function can also be obtained by using the search bar on top of the Keyboard Shortcuts section.

 Here, new or additional shortcuts can be created or can be changed.
 By simply hovering over the Action or Key with the mouse pointer, options will appear.